HazelSharma/True-Colors/README.md

 # TrueColors
-A website created to provide information and resources to the general public about the LGBTQ+ Community and Pride Month, using only HTML and CSS.
+A website landing page template created in honor of the LGBTQ+ Community and Pride Month, using only HTML and CSS.
+It can be filled with information, links and resources to spread awarness.

 **Topic:** Pride Month and LGBTQ+